OTTBs and Ulcers: Why is this so common?

 My "Cheat Sheet" to Ulcer Treatment

 Ok.
 Contrary to the first statement in this blog.
-I typically treat every horse I take in for rebalancing for ulcers.
+I typically treat/check every horse I take in for rebalancing for ulcers.
 Why? because it's a no brainer and I can do it cost effectively.
 Since omeprazole shows effectiveness within the first couple days, I'll treat horses from 2 weeks to 1 month depending on what signs/symptoms they show.
-If my goal is producing happy, healthy horses then I will always double check I have a happy, healthy digestive system.
-From their I assess and rebalance the diet, but I digress.
+If they continue to show signs I will bring my vet in for scoping.

 I will either use compounded omeprazole/sucralfate through my vet or order Abler (abler.com) sachets.
 You can order in bulk or pre-measured.
-Now this product is not FDA approved because it is shipped from overseas and not tests for consistency of omeprazole in each dosing.
+Now this product is not FDA approved because it is shipped from overseas and not tested for consistency of omeprazole in each dosing.
 For me, I've had nothing but positive results from it and the horses are much better eating it mixed in their food then any tube or paste; by day 28 of sticking a tube in their mouth, they're pretty over it.
 Abler costs me around $179 for a little over a months worth of omeprazole.
 They also sell sucralfate as well.

 I allow my horses 24/7 access to slow feeder hay, encourage movement where their water and hay are not right next to each other, and balance their diet with the appropriate fats, vitamins, minerals, and protein.